Published content is for information purposes and is intended for healthcare professionals.

 What is lifileucel used for?

-Immune cells - White blood cells that fight infections and diseases.
+• Lymphocyte - Special blood cells that help our body fight diseases.

 What is the mechanism of action of lifileucel?

-T cells - Immune cells that recognise and destroy harmful cells, including cancer.
+• T cells - White blood cells that find and destroy dangerous cells.

 What are the contraindications of lifileucel?